NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Introduction to Cloud Storage--DOCID39.md

 machine, which means you cannot use snapshot to save data stored on ephemeral disk.

-NOTE: You will not be able to save information to the ephemeral disk until you have given permission to write to the disk by entering the following command:
+NOTE: At first, you will not be able to save information to the ephemeral disk.
+The following command gives permission for the user 'ubuntu' to write to the ephemeral disk:

-`sudo chmod 777 /mnt`
+`sudo chown ubuntu /mnt`

 #### Backup of Ephemeral Disk